mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 └── themes
 ```

-In your favorite text editor, uncomment the thems entry (line 5) of `blog-name/config/_default.hugo.toml`.
+In your favorite text editor, uncomment the themes entry (line 5) of `blog-name/config/_default.hugo.toml`.

 The start of `hugo.toml` should now look like this.